seamapi/docs/README.md

 ### Seam SDK Playground

-The Seam SDK Playground is a one-click development environment for experimenting with the Seam SDK.
+The Seam SDK Playground is a one-click development environment for experimenting with the Seam SDK and Seam CLI.

 Each folder in `/seam-sdk-playground` is a minimal example for running the Seam SDK in a supported programming language.